Food and Nutrition Sciences Graduate Faculty

 Teaching: FSN 396 Field Experience, FSN 425 Contemporary Issues in the Food Industry, FSN 440 Utilization of Aquatic Food Products, FSN 450 Food Biotechnology, FSN 482/483 Food Chemistry and Laboratory, FSN 520 Food Product Development

-The overall goal of my research program is to apply food science principles to improve the economic and environmental sustainability of the seafood sector.
+Research: The overall goal of my research program is to apply food science principles to improve the economic and environmental sustainability of the seafood sector.
 Fundamentally, it is about reducing waste, optimizing the use of valuable aquatic resources, and developing high quality & healthful seafood products.
 Current research projects include: 1) isolating functional products and/or bioactive compounds from the invasive green crab and from crustacean processing waste, 2) assessing the potential for minimal processing methods (sous vide & high pressure processing) to produce refrigeration-stable, safe, high quality seafood, and 3) developing value-added food products from farm-raised seaweed.

 Dr. Mona Therrien